-Fan of classic films and film stars, favorites include Joan Crawford, Conrad Veidt, Jean Harlow, Douglas Fairbanks Jr., George Raft, Joseph Cotten, Richad Conte, Aldo Ray, Lana Turner, Ann-Margret, Ian Bannen, Curt Jurgens, John Garfield, Alan Ladd, Veronica Lake, Audrey Hepburn, Marilyn Monroe, Jayne Mansfield, Alain Delon, Alan Arkin, John Phillip Law, Yul Brynner, Peter Finch, Richard Harris, Frank Finlay, Fredric March, Trevor Howard, Zachary Scott, Dirk Bogarde, Stephen Boyd, Elizabeth Taylor, Montgomery Clift, Natalie Wood, Simon Ward, John Fraser, Ava Gardner, Sylvia Sidney, Jeanne Moreau, Catherine Deneuve, Samantha Eggar, Teresa Wright, Carroll Baker, Oskar Werner, Helmut Griem, Helmut Berger and Romy Schneider and so many more.
+Fan of classic films and film stars, favorites include Joan Crawford, Conrad Veidt, Jean Harlow, Douglas Fairbanks Jr., George Raft, Joseph Cotten, Audie Murphy, Richad Conte, Dan Duryea, Aldo Ray, Lana Turner, Ann-Margret, Ian Bannen, Curt Jurgens, John Garfield, Alan Ladd, Veronica Lake, Audrey Hepburn, Marilyn Monroe, Jayne Mansfield, Alain Delon, Alan Arkin, John Phillip Law, Yul Brynner, Peter Finch, Richard Harris, Frank Finlay, Fredric March, Trevor Howard, Zachary Scott, Dirk Bogarde, Stephen Boyd, Elizabeth Taylor, Montgomery Clift, Natalie Wood, Simon Ward, John Fraser, Ava Gardner, Sylvia Sidney, Jeanne Moreau, Catherine Deneuve, Teresa Wright, Carroll Baker, Oskar Werner, Helmut Griem, Helmut Berger and Romy Schneider and so many more.

 Blogs I Follow

 Stephen King shares his thoughts on his first celebrity crush, Kim Novak.